dangrie158/BookKeeper/Readme.md

 - Write off expenses over multiple years
 - Get a yearly report for your taxes
 - Search all your expenses by date and text
+- Support for multiple users with login
+- Admin Panel